omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Working with drafts
 ====================================

-DRAFTS is used when creating and editing drafts for new controlled documents or when updating an existing document for a new edition.
+Drafts is used when creating and editing drafts for new controlled documents or when updating an existing document for a new edition.
 Note that there are several options available for creating a new draft document, see below.

 When a document is published (approved for publication if that is needed) it is removed from Drafts and is available on the PUBLISHED tab.

-Most headings in the Drafts list can be used to sort the list.
+Most headings in the DRAFTS list can be used to sort the list.

 Creating a draft document
 **************************
 When adding documents to a controlled documents library the author can either create a new draft or upload a document.
 If it’s a controlled document the author will actually work with here, a document should normally be created from scratch.
-If it’s a document that will be used as it is, for example as an appendice, it makes more sense to upload the document.
+If it’s a document that will be used as it is, for example as an appendix, it makes more sense to upload the document.

 Creating a new draft document
 ----------------------------------